Skip to main content

 What does a volunteer do?

-Del Corazon Hospice Volunteers provide the gift of presence.
-Because they are not family members and did not know the patients before they became ill, volunteers are able to offer a very special type of presence . . . a mindful, non-judgmental presence.
-The volunteers come to the patients without any agenda; they know that they are not there to rescue or to change anything or interfere with the family dynamics.
+The primary aim of Del Corazon Hospice Volunteers is to provide companionship to the patient and/or their caregivers.
+Because volunteers are not family members and did not know the patient before they became ill, volunteers are able to meet the patient and family where they are presently without a desire to rescue or to change anything or to interfere with the family dynamics.

 These are some of the tasks volunteers offer: